chnn/chrishenn-net/_drafts/2017-07-03-visualizing-multivariable-derivative.md

 \end{pmatrix} \in \textrm{Mat}_{2 \times 2}(\mathbf{R})
 $$

-then apply $$f$$ to the grid yields this result:
+yields the following picture when applied to a grid around the origin:

 <img src="{{site.baseurl}}/assets/images/visualizing-multivariable-derivative/grid-transformed-linear.svg" />

-As one might expect, a linear map sends linear subspaces to linear subspaces (straight lines to straight lines).
-The visualization has a vivid straight line aesthetic—this will be useful for understanding the multivariable derivitive, which is always a linear map.
+As one might expect, the linear map sends linear subspaces to linear subspaces (straight lines to straight lines).
+The visualization has a rather vivid aesthetic—there are no round curves in the transformed result.
+This will be helpful for understanding the multivariable derivative, which is always a linear map.

 To give the visualization more [object constancy][0], I animate between the starting and ending states of each line as well.
 As a fun aside, the data of such an animation are computed by what mathematicians call a **straight line homotopy**; as a coder, this is a tween function of SVG `path` elements.
 If you would like to peek under the hood of the visualization, be sure to check out the main [d3][2]-based drawing method [here][1].